Registered Electrical Contractor (REC) responsibilities

-This guideline is aimed at providing an overview of responsibilities that are incumbent upon you under the Electricity Safety Act 1998 and pursuant regulations.
+This guideline is aimed at providing an overview of responsibilities that are now incumbent upon you under the Electricity Safety Act 1998 (the Act) and pursuant regulations.

 - upon receipt, sign your REC card

-- notify ESV within 10 days of any change of name, contact and/or address details
+- notify Energy Safe Victoria (ESV) within 10 days of any change of name, contact and/or address details

-- hold public liability insurance with a minimum cover of $5 million for while carrying out or offering to carry out electrical contracting work
+- hold public liability insurance with a minimum cover of $5million when carrying out, or offering to carry out electrical contracting work

 - ensure all advertisements, notices and statements promoting your registered electrical contracting business include your REC number